To contact any of our team members from the list below, please call our Mullumbimby office on 02 6684 4360 or send us an email.

-Branden Barber is a lifelong environmentalist with a degree in Environmental Studies who cut his teeth with Greenpeace International on the Rainbow Warrior and then ran the Victorian State Office for Greenpeace Australia.
-Over the the last 25 years he’s worked in both the non profit and for profit sectors, from start-ups to S&P 500 companies and NGO's large and small.
-In the last decade, Branden has been involved with various environmental organizations as staff and as a consultant, and he was on the Leadership Teams at both Rainforest Action Network and Amazon Watch.
-He’s passionate about rainforests, is ardently committed to the natural world, and brings a wealth of experience to Rainforest Rescue as our CEO.
+Branden Barber is a lifelong environmentalist.
+Starting with a degree in Environmental Studies from UC Santa Cruz, he cut his teeth with Greenpeace International on the Rainbow Warrior and then ran the Victorian State Office for Greenpeace Australia.
+Over the last 25 years he’s worked in both the social profit and for profit sectors, from start-ups to S&P 500 companies to NGO's, large and small.
+In the last decade, Branden has been involved with various environmental organizations as staff or as consultant, served on the Leadership Teams at both Rainforest Action Network and Amazon Watch, and has sat on several boards - always with a focus on the environment.
+He’s passionate about rainforests, is ardently committed to the natural world, and brings a wealth and breadth of experience to Rainforest Rescue as our CEO.

 Joe Reichl, Daintree Land Manager

 managed his own horticulture business in the Daintree for more than 26

 years, winning an award for Best Environmental Farming Practices.
 He has

 a long-standing knowledge of the delicate ecosystem of the Wet Tropics

 and holds a Diploma of Conservation and Land Management.
 He is